cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 - Partial Commit: A partial commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
   The framed content signature on partial commits is not valid.
-- Scalable client: A scalable client is a client that does not know the full MLS tree but only its own expandable path.
+- Passive client: A passive client is a client that does not know the full MLS tree but only its own expandable path.

 ## Protocol Changes Overview
-MLS groups that support expandable paths must use the `expandable_paths` extension ({{expandable-paths-extension}}) in the required capabilities.
+MLS groups that support passive clients must use the `passive_clients` extension ({{passive-clients-extension}}) in the required capabilities.
 When this extension is present in the group context all messages, except for application messages, MUST use public messages.